nventive/UnoApplicationTemplate/doc/Architecture.md

 This application uses [AuthenticationTokenHandler](https://github.com/nventive/MallardMessageHandlers#authenticationtokenhandler) from [MallardMessageHandlers](https://github.com/nventive/MallardMessageHandlers) to authorize HTTP requests and automatically refresh authentication tokens.

 ## Business
 Business services are always declared using an interface and implemented in a separate class.
 These interfaces are meant to be used from the presentation layer and sometimes by other business services.

 ### Observable Collections

 This application uses [DynamicData](https://github.com/reactivemarbles/DynamicData) to expose observable lists from business services.
-These can then be used in the presentation layer to create ViewModels that are automatically disposed when their associated items are removed from the list.
+These can then be used in the presentation layer to create item ViewModels that are automatically disposed when their associated items are removed from the list.

 ### Forced Update